AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/using-seq-comp-calc-column-.md

 ---
-title: Using the Sequential Comparison Calculated Column
+title: Sequential Comparison Calculated Column
-zendesk_id: 360016503112
+description: Learn the purpose and uses of the Sequential Comparison calculated column.
 ---

+# Sequential Comparison Calculated Column

 This topic outlines the purpose and uses of the **Sequential Comparison** calculated column available in the **Manage Data** > **Data Warehouse** page.
 Below is an explanation of what it does, followed by an example, and the mechanics of creating it.